Gary Rowett: Burton Albion

 In May 2009, Rowett was named as assistant to newly appointed manager Paul Peschisolido at Burton Albion.
-Rowett was put in temporary charge of Burton, assisted by Kevin Poole, following Peschisolido's sacking in March 2012.
+Rowett was put in temporary charge of Burton, assisted by Kevin Poole, following Peschisolido's dismissal in March 2012.
 On 10 May, Rowett was announced as the permanent manager of Burton Albion.
 In his first season, he led Burton to fourth place in League Two, losing in the play-off semi-final to Bradford City, and followed up with a sixth-place finish in 2013–14 and a 1–0 defeat to Fleetwood in the play-off final.

 Whilst in charge of Burton, Rowett oversaw their best ever League Cup performance, as they reached the third round in 2012–13 before being eliminated by Bradford City.
-They equaled this achievement two years later under his successor Jimmy Floyd Hasselbaink.
-Unfortunately, he was also in charge for their two worst defeats in the Football League, both 7–1.
+Burton equalled this achievement two years later under his successor Jimmy Floyd Hasselbaink.
+Rowett was also in charge for their two worst defeats in the Football League, losing both games 7–1.
 The first was against Bristol Rovers in April 2012, while he was still temporary manager, and the second against Port Vale in April 2013.

-In September 2014, with Burton near the top of League Two, Rowett rejected the opportunity to manage Championship strugglers Blackpool; he said he felt it was not the right job for him at the present time.
+In September 2014, with Burton near the top of League Two, Rowett rejected the opportunity to manage Championship strugglers Blackpool; he said he felt it was not the right job for him at the time.

 Birmingham City

 On 27 October 2014, Rowett was appointed the manager of his former club, Birmingham City – one place above Blackpool at the bottom of the Championship table.
 He was joined at Birmingham by Burton backroom staff members Kevin Summerfield as assistant manager, Mark Sale as first-team coach and Poole as goalkeeping coach.
 All three are also former Birmingham City players.
 Rowett guided Birmingham from 21st in the Championship to 10th at the end of his first season, earning many plaudits for the remarkable turnaround in form.

-Rowett was sacked by Birmingham on 14 December 2016 upon their change of ownership and boardroom team, despite leading the team to 7th in the Championship table and challenging for a play-off place.
+Rowett was dismissed by Birmingham on 14 December 2016 upon their change of ownership and boardroom team, despite leading the team to 7th in the Championship table and challenging for a play-off place.
 The decision was met with surprise and criticism by Birmingham supporters, with the club appointing Gianfranco Zola as his replacement.
-Zola resigned as Birmingham manager in April 2017, after a sequence of only two wins in 24 games throughout his tenure as manager left the club embroiled in a relegation battle.